AC 508: Counseling Theories in Addiction Setting

 This course examines multiple counseling theories and their application in the addictions setting.
 Development across the lifespan and theoretical approaches specific to addiction will also be examined.

-AC 508 is a summer term course.
-It will be offered during the intersession in the summer 2019 semester (June 10th-August 2nd).
+AC 508 is offered during summer term.
+This will be offered during the intersession of the Summer 2020 semester (June 15th-August 8th).

 Knowledge of Rational-Emotive-Behavioral Theory

 Knowledge of Psychoanalytic Theory

 Knowledge of Adlerian Individual Theory

 Knowledge of Motivational Enhancement Therapy

 Ability to apply general principals of counseling theories and family systems approaches to addiction counseling.

 Identification and review of the 12 steps of Alcoholics Anonymous